Indiana Lemon Law: Your Complete Legal Guide

 Additional Reimbursement

-Under Indiana Code § 24-5-13-13, the manufacturer must also reimburse necessary towing and rental costs actually incurred as a direct result of the nonconformity.
+Under Indiana Code § 24-5-13-13, the manufacturer must also reimburse necessary towing costs and rental car expenses actually incurred as a direct result of the nonconformity.

-Under Indiana Code § 24-5-13-14, the buyer has the option to retain use of the returned vehicle until the manufacturer tenders a full refund or replacement.
-Any use during this retention period will be reflected in the usage allowance.
+Under Indiana Code § 24-5-13-14, the buyer has the option to keep using the returned vehicle until the manufacturer tenders a full refund or delivers a replacement.
+Any miles driven during this retention period will be reflected in the usage allowance calculation.

 How to File a Lemon Law Claim in Indiana

-Successfully pursuing a lemon law claim in Indiana requires careful documentation and following proper procedures.
+Successfully pursuing a lemon law claim in Indiana requires careful documentation and strict compliance with procedural steps.

 Step 1: Document Everything

-- Keep all repair orders (required to be provided by dealer)
+- Keep all repair orders (dealers are required to provide them)

-- Record dates your vehicle was in the shop
+- Record the dates your vehicle was in the shop

-- Maintain records of towing and rental expenses
+- Maintain records of towing and rental car expenses

 Step 2: Report the Nonconformity

-Under Indiana Code § 24-5-13-8, you must report the nonconformity to the manufacturer, its agent, or authorized dealer within the term of protection.
-Once reported, they must make necessary repairs even if the term of protection has expired.
+Under Indiana Code § 24-5-13-8, you must report the nonconformity to the manufacturer, its agent, or an authorized dealer within the term of protection.
+Once reported during the term, the manufacturer must make necessary repairs even if the term of protection later expires.

-Under Indiana Code § 24-5-13-9, you must notify the manufacturer of your claim if:
+Under Indiana Code § 24-5-13-9, you must notify the manufacturer of your claim in writing if:

 - The manufacturer has clearly and conspicuously disclosed in the warranty or owner's manual that written notification is required

-- The manufacturer has provided the name and address for sending notification
+- The manufacturer has provided the name and address for sending the notification

-If the manufacturer has not made the required disclosure, you are not required to notify the manufacturer before proceeding.
+If the manufacturer has not made the required disclosure in the warranty or owner's manual, you are not required to give written notice before proceeding.

 Step 4: Use Informal Dispute Settlement (If Required)

-Under Indiana Code § 24-5-13-19, if the manufacturer has established an informal procedure certified by the Indiana Attorney General, you may be required to use it before proceeding with other remedies.
+Under Indiana Code § 24-5-13-19, if the manufacturer has established an informal dispute settlement procedure that is certified by the Indiana Attorney General, you may be required to use it before pursuing other remedies.

 Under Indiana Code § 24-5-13-21, you may bring a civil action for violations of the lemon law.
-Prevailing consumers may recover reasonable attorney fees and costs.
+Prevailing consumers may recover reasonable attorney fees and court costs in addition to the refund or replacement remedy.

 Arbitration Requirements

-Indiana law addresses informal dispute settlement procedures in Indiana Code § 24-5-13-19.
+Indiana law addresses informal dispute settlement procedures in detail under Indiana Code § 24-5-13-19.

 Certification Requirements

-The lemon law does not apply to any buyer who has not first resorted to an informal procedure established by or participated in by a manufacturer if:
+The lemon law does not apply to any buyer who has not first used an informal procedure established by or participated in by a manufacturer if:

 - The procedure is certified by the Indiana Attorney General